Xunnamius/next-test-api-route-handler/README.md

 ```

 `requestPatcher` is a function that receives an [IncomingMessage][5].
 Use this
 function to modify the request before it's injected into Next.js's resolver.
+To
+just set the request url, e.g.
+`requestPatcher: (req) => (req.url = '/my-url?some=query')`, use the `url`
+shorthand, e.g. `url: '/my-url?some=query'`.

 `responsePatcher` is a function that receives a [ServerResponse][6].
 Use this
 function to modify the response before it's injected into Next.js's resolver.

-`params` is an object representing "processed" dynamic routes, e.g. testing a
+`paramsPatcher` is a function that receives an object representing "processed"
+dynamic routes, e.g. testing a handler that expects `/api/user/:id` requires
+`paramPatcher: (params) => (params.id = 'test-id')`.
+Route parameters can also
-handler that expects `/api/user/:id` requires `params: { id: ... }`.
-This should
+be passed using the `params` shorthand, e.g. `params: { id: 'test-id', ... }`.

-not be confused with requiring query string parameters, which are parsed out
+> Route parameters should not be confused with [query string parameters][14],
-from the url and added to the params object automatically.
+> which are parsed out from the url and added to the params object
+> automatically.

 `handler` is the actual route handler under test (usually imported from
 `pages/api/*`).
 It should be an async function that accepts [NextApiRequest][2]